biomedisa/biomedisa/README.md

 # Citation

-If you use the package or the online platform, please cite the following paper.
+If you use the package or the online platform, please cite the following paper:

 `Lösel, P.D. et al. Introducing Biomedisa as an open-source online platform for biomedical image segmentation.
 Nat.
 Commun.
-11, 5577 (2020).`
+11, 5577 (2020).` https://doi.org/10.1038/s41467-020-19303-w

+If you use Biomedisa's Deep Learning, you may also cite:

+`Lösel, P.D. et al. Natural variability in bee brain size and symmetry revealed by micro-CT imaging and deep learning.
+PLoS Comput.
+Biol.
+19, e1011529 (2023).` https://doi.org/10.1371/journal.pcbi.1011529

+If you use Biomedisa's Smart Interpolation, you can also cite the initial description of this method:

+`Lösel, P. & Heuveline, V. Enhancing a diffusion algorithm for 4D image segmentation using local information.
+Proc.
+SPIE 9784, 97842L (2016).` https://doi.org/10.1117/12.2216202

 # License